-The French National Research Programme for Environmental and Occupational Health (PNR EST) is financed by ANSES with funds from the Ministries of the Environment, Agriculture and Labour, and also involves several co-funding partners, including ADEME, and ITMO Cancer from the AVIESAN alliance as part of the Cancer Plan.
-It also benefits from funds under the Ecophyto Plan.
+The French National Research Programme for Environmental and Occupational Health (PNR EST) is financed by ANSES with funds from the Ministries of the Environment, Agriculture and Labour, and also involves several co-funding partners, including ADEME and ITMO Cancer from the AVIESAN Alliance as part of the Cancer Plan.

-The French National Research Programme for Environmental and Occupational Health (PNR EST) promotes the production of knowledge in support of public policymaking for environmental and occupational health and safety, and disseminates this knowledge to stakeholders.
-This programme has a leading role in fostering interactions within the scientific community, which helps ANSES mobilise researchers for its collective expert assessments of health risks.
+The National Research Programme for Environmental and Occupational Health (PNR EST) promotes knowledge production in support of public policymaking for environmental and occupational health and safety, for the benefit of public health, and disseminates this knowledge to stakeholders.
+This gives the programme a leading role in fostering interactions within the scientific community, which helps ANSES mobilise researchers for its collective expert assessments of health risks.

-This programme organises calls for research projects.
-Two calls are being issued in late 2020: the present call, dedicated to the theme "Radiofrequencies and health", and the second, which covers a wide area (excluding radiofrequencies).
+This programme therefore organises calls for research projects.
+In this context, two calls are being issued in late 2021: the present call, dedicated to the theme "Radiofrequencies and health", and the second, which covers a wide area (excluding radiofrequencies).